irene2mana-T3A2-2023/SakuraPantryClient/README.md

 ### `tailwindcss`

 [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework for rapidly building custom user interfaces.
 It offers a wide range of classes for directly composing unique designs in your markup, mainly used during development for styling.

-These `devDependencies` are crucial during the development phase of the application and are not necessarily required in the production environment.
-They aid in code formatting, ensuring coding standards, and styling the application.